PostHog/posthog.com/contents/handbook/company/team/joe-martin.md

 - I am seen as an effective and flexible executor, planner, writer and storyteller.
 - I am seen as empathetic and extremely supportive of others, especially new colleagues or those with less experience than me.
 - I am seen as brave when giving feedback and stepping on toes.
-I default to transparency.
+Others recognize that I default to transparency.
-- Work I do, such as [case studies](/customers) is seen as valuable and showing a lot of insight.
+- Work I do, such as [case studies](/customers), is seen as valuable and showing a lot of insight.
 - I am seen as over-cautious and too detail-orientated when planning new work.
 - I am seen as over-communicative in social discussions.
 I talk a lot about diversity, but fail on follow-through.
 - I am seen as biased to my past experiences.
 This limits my potential impact.